CalebQ42/zig-squashfs/README.md

 Overall works, but currently is missing some features ([see below](#capabilities)) and has significantly slow performance compared to `unsquashfs` ([see below](#performance)).

+Currently things are still in flux after Zig 0.16's Io changes and the documentation below *might* not be up to date.

 ## Build options

 > `-Duse_c_libs=true`